maianhly/dsia-maly/README.md

-# dsia-maly
+# March 2019 session of DSIA course
-Data Science Institute of Australia teaching materials and notebooks (March 2019 session)
+Teaching materials and notebooks